How is Eligibility Determined?

 The Alberta Canola Producers’ Commission office must be notified, in writing, by an eligible producer (being a corporation, partnership or other organization) as to the appointment of its representative for that representative to be eligible to vote in an election, stand for nomination, or hold office.

-Alberta Canola does not have the ability under its regulations to appoint Directors to the Board.
+Alberta Canola does not have the ability under its regulations to appoint Directors to the Board, except in the instance of a vacancy on the Board between scheduled elections.

 How are the Commission’s Regions defined?